ksylvan/docker-mail-server/README.md

 Use `make reset` to remove these files and start over.

-You can also `make redo` if you make changes to your base variables and want to push those changes to your server.
+You can also `make do` if you make changes to your base variables and want to push those changes to your server.

 If you want to make changes to your secrets (e.g. change passwords),